hotosm/osm-rawdata/docs/json.md

 ## Geometry

 This is a GeoJson geometry that defines the project boundary.
-Since the datbase is huge, this limits the area the query is performed in.
+Since the database is huge, this limits the area the query is performed in.

 ## Filters